 Ethosuximide is a medicine called an anticonvulsant.
 It is used to control and prevent certain types of seizures.
 It is often used to control and prevent absence seizures, also called petit mal seizures.
 (These are seizures that cause only a brief loss of awareness.)

 You may also hear ethosuximide called by its brand name Zarontin.
+Ethosuximide is available as a tablet and liquid.

 How should you give your child ethosuximide?